StealthBow/Foundry-VTT-Macros/Lancer/Roll_Macros/README.md

 Desired values can be set by editing the macro.
 Supports the Brutal Tier I Talent (Predator) for max dice-roll damage.
 Supports Overkill.

+Overkill in both macros provides the option to have the extra Heat damage taken by the user displayed as either a Maths-Roll or as a Chat Message.
+The Roll allows it to be easily hidden if desired by the Public/GM/etc. roll drop-down options.